iftekharchowdhuryJOY/DevOps-Journey-/Day 54: Jenkins 101.md

 - Sending you a notification on Slack or via email

 Now, after those plugins finish installing, Jenkins finally takes you to that main dashboard.
 It's empty, but ready for instructions.
+# My First Jenkins Job
+1. Start from the Dashboard: From the main Jenkins page, you clicked "+ New Item" to begin creating a new task.
+2. Choose Your Project Type: You gave your job a name (Hello-World) and, most importantly, you selected a Freestyle project.
+We chose this because it's a great starting point that lets you configure steps visually using dropdown menus.
+3. Configure the "What" and "How": This was the most important part.
+On the configuration screen:
+4. Source Code Management: You skipped this section entirely (leaving it as "None") because our simple job didn't need to pull code from a place like GitHub.
+5. Build Steps: You told Jenkins what to do.
+You clicked "Add build step" and chose "Execute shell".
+In the command box, you gave it the simple echo command to print a message.
+This was the actual "work" the job had to perform.
+6. Save and Run: You clicked "Save" to store the job's configuration.
+Then, back on the job's main page, you clicked "Build Now" to manually kick it off.
+7. Check the Results: You confirmed the job's success in two ways:
+8. Build History: You saw the build number with a blue dot next to it, which means "SUCCESS".
+9. Console Output: You clicked into the build and viewed the Console Output.
+This is the most critical step for debugging, as it showed you the exact log of what Jenkins did, including the "Hello from Jenkins!" message you told it to print.